-While the obvious goal of back surgery is to treat or correct an abnormality, structures near the site of surgery may be damaged.
+While the obvious goal of neck or back surgery is to treat or address a spinal abnormality, structures near the site of surgery may be damaged as a result.
 For example, nerve damage can occur either during surgery or during the recovery process after surgery.
-Nerve damage caused by back surgery can result in pain, limited mobility or flexibility, lack of sensation, and, in rare instances, damage to major bodily organs.
-The term Failed Back Surgery Syndrome is a generalized term that includes a number of conditions that can arise after back surgery, including the occurrence of nerve damage caused by back surgery.
+Nerve damage caused by spine surgery can result in pain, lack of sensation, limited mobility or flexibility and, in rare instances, damage to major bodily organs.
+The term failed back surgery syndrome is a generalized term that includes a number of conditions that can arise after spine surgery, including the occurrence of nerve damage.

-Any back surgery, in rare cases may damage spinal nerves.
-A variety of postoperative complications and symptoms can result when nerves are damaged during back surgery or recovery, including:
+Any neck or back surgery, in rare cases, may damage spinal nerves.
+A variety of postoperative complications and symptoms can result when nerves are damaged during spine surgery or recovery, including:

-- Tingling, numbness, spasms, and weakness in shoulders, arms, hands, legs, and feet
+- Pain, tingling, numbness, spasms and weakness in the neck, shoulders, arms, hands, lower back, hips, legs and/or feet

 - Lack of ability to feel pain

-At Laser Spine Institute, we offer a number of revolutionary endoscopic procedures to treat a variety of back problems and spinal conditions.
-Our safe, effective procedures are minimally invasive alternatives to traditional open back surgery and have a much lower risk of complications. .
-Furthermore, a high percentage of our patients report an improved quality of life within three months after their procedure at Laser Spine Institute.
+At Laser Spine Institute, we offer a number of state-of-the-art minimally invasive procedures to treat a variety of degenerative spinal conditions.
+Our procedures are more effective alternatives to traditional open back surgery and have much lower risk of complications.

-To learn more about our innovative outpatient procedures that can help you lower the risk of back surgery, contact Laser Spine Institute today.
+To learn more about our innovative outpatient procedures that can help you lower the risk of nerve damage following neck or back surgery, contact Laser Spine Institute today.
 We are proud to provide a complimentary review of your MRI or CT scan, and we will be happy to answer all of your questions.